 I gave Kaitlin 3 videos by Rock N Learn ( math, time, and money skills) which I’ll post about after she’s watched them all.

-Lori and Emily recommend Rock N Learn videos for fun learning.
-They also have videos for learning languages, reading and phonics, social studies, test taking strategies, math, and also Nursery Rhymes which I’ll be giving to Lori at her baby shower for our soon-to-be grandson.
+Lori and Emily recommend Rock N Learn videos and audio books for fun learning of languages, reading and phonics, social studies, test taking strategies, math, and also Nursery Rhymes, which I’ll be giving to Lori at her baby shower for our soon-to-be grandson.